Tag Archives: LinkedIn

 2. Be kind to everyone.
 Everyone you meet could have an impact on where your career will lead you so be open and inviting towards others and always be kind no matter what.
 If you were a mean girl in high school or college, know that those days are behind you and won’t get you anywhere in post-grad life.

 4. Business Ethics.
 As a Seattle University business student, I was required to take a Business Ethics class.
 At the time, I didn’t feel like I could ever relate to these situations and I didn’t feel like it would impact my future career path.
+I remember thinking to myself when I got asked to take part in the class that I would’ve rather spent the time studying for something else.
+I have seen many online training classes relating to business that appealed to me more, and they were ones that I think could’ve benefited me going forward.
+But little did I know how important the area of ethics would be for me and my career.
 I’ve chatted with many students in post-grad life that have listed this as being a very important factor for them when they are searching for new opportunities.
 Though this may not be a selling factor for you right away when you are interviewing with a company or starting your first day, it is something that you will definitely recognize pretty quickly.
 Find a company that you believe in – that you are passionate about – that you support and that you are proud to represent because their business values align with your own personal values.

 5. First impressions.
 I’m not sure if this is a no-brainer, but it’s an important tip that I have always kept close to me.
 When you are interviewing with a company, know that every person you interact with whether it’s over the phone, a receptionist, a recruiter, a hiring manager etc is an interview within itself.
 Each one of these individuals is aware of who you are and together their experience with how they interacted with you could be a contributing factor in determining if you belong with the team.

 6. The hiring process is still formal.
 I was surprised when I read this article about how some millennials believe that is appropriate to respond to a text or answer a phone call in the middle of an interview.
 Just because we live in a more modern time does not mean that these types of behavior are acceptable.
-Resumes still need to be formatted correctly.
+Resumes still need to be formatted correctly and you can still create a good cv with little professional working experience so that’s no excuse.
 Cover letters need to be taken seriously.
 And phone screens and interviews are times when you need to turn on your professional game.

 8. Don’t Stress.
 As graduation nears, everyone will start to ask you what your plans are after snagging that degree.
 If you don’t know quite yet, just know that everything will work itself out.
 Yes, that is some universal advice right there that people say for almost every situation imaginable, but it’s true (even if you don’t always believe it.)
 Remember that this is a time to DO YOU.
 Focus on yourself and what makes you happy.
 If you want to travel, start packing your bags.
 If you want to move and start with a clean slate, go for it.
 Do you want to work right away?
 Do you want to volunteer and give back?
 Do you want to have one last summer?
 Only you can make the right decisions for yourself so don’t be intimidated by everyone else’s plans because even if their plans sound exciting on the surface, it might not be the right plan for you.
 You are going to be okay.
 Remember that this is your senior year and that every day is one less day that you have in your undergraduate career so take advantage of the sunny days, the happy hours, the college parties that you maybe stopped going to after sophomore year, but have an urge to revisit.
 The bars will always be there.
 Do all of the things that you know you may never have a chance to do again and participate in that one event that is legal on that one day at that one time on campus.
 Seattle University students – you know I don’t even have to say it.